Jesterhearts/piece/README.md

 - An AI capable of making interesting matches.

 # Adding Cards
+## Editor
+There is a barebones editor which can be used by running `cargo run --release --bin editor`

+## YAML
 Cards are written in `yaml` format.
 You can see examples in the [cards directory](piece-lib/cards).
 The proto schema is defined in the [protos directory](piece-lib/src/protos).
 In particular, check out the [card](piece-lib/src/protos/card.proto#L12),